OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ## Maturity 2
 ### Benefit
+Solid understanding of the risk level of an application

 ### Activity
 The goal of this activity is to thoroughly understand the risk level of all applications within the organisations.
 This will enable you to focus the effort of your software assurance activities to where it really matters.